xiix0/scam/README.md

-One of the most striking differences between a cat and a lie is that a cat has only nine lives.
+Q:	What's the difference between a duck and an elephant?
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+A:	You can't get down off an elephant.